canarioviana/bacterial_genome_assembly/README.md

 9) Plasmids identification
     * MOB-suite
 10) Assignment of contigs to molecules
-    * MOB-suite and an inhouse script
+    * MOB-suite and an in-house script

 ---